 The conference also addressed a troubling public health problem that could have a major effect on FPs: the physician's role in preventing pharmaceutical drug abuse.
-The AAFP recently released a position paper on pain management and opioid abuse(16 page PDF) that it subsequently distributed to its chapters and on Capitol Hill.
+The AAFP recently released a position paper on pain management and opioid abuse(0 bytes) that it subsequently distributed to its chapters and on Capitol Hill.

 Family physician Jason Dees, D.O., a member of the AAFP's Commission on Governmental Advocacy, moderated the session on pharmaceutical drug abuse and helped set the tone by saying, "the United States accounts for about 5 percent of the world's population, but we consume 99 percent of the pain medicine in the world.
 Are we really in that much pain in this country?"

 Jeanmarie Perrone, M.D., an emergency physician and director of the division of toxicology at the Perelman School of Medicine at the University of Pennsylvania, provided a brief history of opioid prescribing and use in the United States.

 She noted that the number of opioid-related deaths has escalated rapidly during the past 10 years, largely as a result of a paradigm shift in the mid-1990s that eased opioid prescribing and led to an increase in the number of patients who had access to pain medications.